What to Do when US Citizenship is Denied What to Do when US Citizenship is DeniedN-400 Naturalization DenialsCommon Causes of…

 Andres Mejer You need to focus on personal hygiene.
 Wash your hands at least 20 seconds every time.
 Every time you come into contact with a new area, with a new person, if you don’t contact physical contact with that person.
 Wash your hands at least 20 seconds.

 Andres Mejer Don’t touch your face with your hands.
 As I’m sitting here doing it, I know it’s very difficult.
 We touch our mouths.
 We touch your nose.
 We touch her eyes.
 You know, we brush our hair.
 Don’t do it.
 It’s a habit.
 I know.
 It’s difficult.
 It’s difficult.
 I’m saying as difficult as I’m doing it, I get it.

 Andres Mejer But it is something we all need to work on.
-Three keep distance of six feet from other people.
+Three keep a distance of six feet from other people.
 That means no hugs, no handshakes or kisses in greeting.
-Its transmission is on contact.
+Its transmission is in contact.
 Don’t go to locations with many people.
-Like movie theaters, gyms and shopping malls.
+Like movie theaters, gyms, and shopping malls.
 This is the reason why many schools are already closed today.
-The governors of New York, Connecticut and New Jersey banned gatherings of more than 50 people in order.
-The closings of many businesses after 8 p.m..
-Bars and restaurants will be limited to takeout and delivery.
+The governors of New York, Connecticut, and New Jersey banned gatherings of more than 50 people in order.
+The closings of many businesses after 8 p.m… Bars and restaurants will be limited to takeout and delivery.
 No, hey, I get it.
 If I own a restaurant and the governors tell me I get to close my shop where I can only do takeout liquid down.
 You’re putting me out of business.
-So unfortunately, in order to keep everyone, we must Trump the benefit of one or of of them to help the many.
+So, unfortunately, to keep everyone, we must Trump the benefit of one or them to help the many.
 We have to Trump the rights of the few.
 So I don’t like it.
 I’m not.
 I’m not saying it’s okay.
 I’m not saying it’s right.
 But it is a reality.